LovisAnderson/hacd/README.md

 ``
 python acd.py @/path/to/some/configuration.cfg
 ``
-An example configuration can be found in test_data/test2D.cfg.
+An example configuration can be found under testing/test_data/test2D.cfg.
 In the output directory you can then find 3 files.
 With help of the **log.txt** file you can get insight into the process and the decisions that have been made.
 In **tree.json** the whole hierarchy is saved.
  **tree.png** is a graph visualization of the quality of the tree.